jvallon/ch5-vue-demo/README.md

 I plan to continue building out this project as I learn more about Vue.js, Crestron's CrComLib and Ch5 libraries, and web development in general.

+## Gotchas
+- Chrome version on the TSW panels as of writing this is 72.0.
+Keep that in mind for support for things like `gap` for flexbox.

 ## Project setup

 ```